5 Important Functions of Operating System Explained

 An Operating System is an interface between hardware and software.

-An operating system is software that runs/manages computer hardware and software resources and provides common services for computer programs.
-Different applications/software are installed on operating systems.
+An operating system is a software that runs/manages computer hardware and software resources and provides common services for computer programs.
+Different applications/software are installed on these systems.

-In other words, it’s the backbone of your computer.
+In other words, OS is the backbone of your computer.
 It’s responsible for your computer’s essential functions, such as starting up, shutting down, and managing your files.
-It also provides an interface between you and the computer.
+You can go on to say that it acts as an interface between you and the computer.

-An operating system can be installed on various hardware platforms, from desktop computers to mobile devices.
+An OS can be installed on various hardware platforms, from desktop computers to mobile devices.
 The most popular desktop operating system is Microsoft Windows, while the most popular mobile operating system is Apple iOS.

 Explore the Top Online Operating System Courses and Certifications